ropensci/MtreeRing/README.md

 If an increment borer is used to extract samples, it is well known that the auger sometimes fails to traverse the pith of the sampled tree but passes through one side of the pith at a certain distance.
 Tangent lines of rings close to the pith are therefore not perpendicular to the horizontal path, which may lead to considerable errors in ring widths.

-Under such conditions, you can create two paths by setting the argument `incline = TRUE`, or by checking the box "**Inclined tree rings**".
-See this example:
+Under such conditions, you can create two paths by setting the argument `incline = TRUE`, or by ticking the checkbox "**Inclined tree rings**".
+See this example.

 <img src="https://github.com/jingningshi/test001/blob/master/man/figures/RingCorrection.png" />